 You may also want to consider making adaptations to your house.
 See our Equipment and adaptations information section.

 For paid help with housework, you can:

-- Find reliable cleaning, ironing and laundry services, which have been checked and vetted by Hampshire Trading Standards, in the Buy with Confidence directory.
-Call 03454 04 05 06 for a free directory.
+- Find reliable cleaning, ironing and laundry services, which have been checked and vetted by Hampshire Trading Standards, in the Buy With Confidence directory.
+Call 01329 383430 (9.30am-4.30pm Monday-Friday) for a free directory.